Time-evolving matrix product operators for off-diagonal system-bath coupling: Numerical results

-In Fig.~\ref{fig:jcmodel}(a,b), we compare our extended TEMPO results against exact diagonalization (ED) results (in which the total Hamiltonian is directly diagonalized, and we have used a local bosonic Hilbert space cutoff $d_c=50$) for $\lambda^2=0.1$ (weak coupling) and $\lambda^2=0.5$ (strong coupling) respectively.
-We have considered $\beta=10$ in these simulations, and used $\chi=30$, $\delta t=0.05$ for our extended TEMPO calculations.
-We also plot the results of the corresponding Rabi model in black solid lines for comparison.
-We can see that for small $\lambda$, the JC model is indeed a good approximation of the Rabi model, and that for both coupling strengths, our extended TEMPO results agree very well with ED results.
-Interestingly, from the definition of the PT in Fig.~\ref{fig:pt}(a), the bond dimension of the PT for a single bosonic mode will be $\chi=d_c^2$ if we truncate the local bosonic Hilbert space to $d_c$, while our extended TEMPO calculations already obtain very accurate results with $\chi=30$ only, which means that even for a single-mode bath where the hybridization function is purely oscillating, the information in the PT can still be significantly compressed.
+In Fig.~\ref{fig:jcmodel}(a,b), we plot the average spin, defined as $\langle\sgz\rangle = \tr(\sgz\rhoop) /\tr(\rhoop) $, as a function of time $t$, and compare our extended TEMPO results against the exact diagonalization (ED) results (in which the total Hamiltonian is directly diagonalized) for $\lambda^2=0.1$ (weak coupling) and $\lambda^2=0.5$ (strong coupling) respectively.
+We have considered $\beta=5$ in these simulations, and used $\chi=30$, $\delta t=0.05$ for our extended TEMPO calculations.
+The ED results of the corresponding Rabi model are also plotted for comparison.
+We can see that for small $\lambda$, the JC model is indeed a good approximation of the Rabi model, and that for both coupling strengths, our extended TEMPO results agree very well with the ED results.